melodyaowen/crt2power/README.md

 ## Contact

-For questions or comments, please email Melody Owen at melody.owen@yale.edu, or submit an issue to this repository.
+For questions or comments, please submit an issue to this repository.